 - Federal Planning Certification Review Recommendations Implementation: Due to the urbanized area's population being above 200,000, the Roanoke Valley is designated a Transportation Management Area (TMA).
 Every four years the Federal Highway Administration, Federal Transit Administration, and the State conduct a review of the RVTPO's adherence to good transportation planning practices for metropolitan planning organizations as outlined in the federal code.
 The most recent Certification Review took place in April 2020.
-Staff will review and follow-up on the federal recommendations to improve the transportation planning and programming process in the Roanoke Valley. - Title VI: Staff updated the Title VI Implementation Plan in FY20 and will continue to implement the activities identified in the plan to ensure compliance with Title VI and related authorities. - Public Participation: As described in the 2018 Public Participation Plan, staff will continue to seek "early and continuous" public input and provide "ample opportunity for public comment" on: - Development of the Constrained Long-Range Multimodal Transportation Plan, - Amendments to the Constrained Long-Range Multimodal Transportation Plan, the Transportation Improvement Program, or the Public Participation Plan,
+Staff will continue to review and follow-up on the federal recommendations to improve the transportation planning and programming process in the Roanoke Valley. - Title VI: Staff updated the Title VI Implementation Plan in FY20 and addressed non-compliance issues in FY21.
+Staff will continue to implement the activities identified in the plan to ensure compliance with Title VI and related authorities. - Public Participation: As described in the 2018 Public Participation Plan, staff will continue to seek "early and continuous" public input and provide "ample opportunity for public comment" on: - Development of the Constrained Long-Range Multimodal Transportation Plan, - Amendments to the Constrained Long-Range Multimodal Transportation Plan, the Transportation Improvement Program, or the Public Participation Plan, - Other key decision points.

-- Other key decision points. - As noted in the Public Participation Plan, staff will review the Plan for needed updates every three years, to be conducted this fiscal year. - TPO Website Strategy: The RVTPO website should be periodically revaluated and updated to ensure materials are current and that users will experience a smooth interface.
-This subtask allocates resources specifically for website improvement as well as public involvement through social media and other methods. - TPO Demographic Profiles Maintenance and Updates: RVTPO Demographic Profiles will be updated depending on new American Community Survey or other dependable data sources becoming available. - Multi-Regions Alternative Transportation Meeting: Staff will participate in planning for the annual Multi-Regions Alternative Transportation Social that will feature alternative transportation project updates and new initiatives shared with counterparts across the Roanoke Valley and the New River Valley.
-It is anticipated that the New River Valley will take the lead on planning this event in FY21. - Celebrate Transportation Day: In 2018, the Virginia General Assembly passed HJ59 designating the Thursday before Memorial Day in 2019, and in each succeeding year, as Celebrate Transportation Day in Virginia.
-Staff may develop and participate in related activities. - Conferences, Webinars, Teleconferences and Seminars: Staff will remain current on broader transportation, land use, and other related planning activities by participating in transportation and planning conferences and meetings for various organizations/groups including but not limited to the Association of Metropolitan Planning Organizations (AMPO), Governor's Transportation Conference, Virginia Chapter of the American Planning Association, Virginia Association of Metropolitan Planning Organizations, and the Virginia Transit Association.
-Additionally, the American Planning Association (APA) and the Association of Pedestrian and Bicycle Professionals (APBP) produce a series of teleconferences on planning issues.
-As needed, RVTPO staff will select relevant teleconferences and make arrangements to host a teleconference download site for local planners, citizens and other interested parties. - Public Involvement Forum, Fees, Subscriptions or Consulting Services: Staff may need to enlist the services of on-line public involvement forums or other specialized citizen and community-based forums. - General Public and Stakeholder Involvement Opportunities: Staff may pursue a wide variety of public and stakeholder involvement opportunities not specifically listed in the aforementioned items.
-Staff will also participate in meetings of local groups and organizations as needed to coordinate transportation input to the metropolitan planning process and education among the public about transportation planning.
+- The Public Participation Plan (PPP) was last updated in FY21, and as noted in the PPP, staff will review the Plan for needed updates every three years.
+Staff will review and evaluate public participation efforts and adjust strategies as needed. - TPO Website Strategy: The RVTPO website should be periodically revaluated and updated to ensure materials are current and that users will experience a smooth interface.
+This subtask allocates resources specifically for website improvement as well as public involvement through social media and other methods. - TPO Demographic Profiles Maintenance and Updates: RVTPO Demographic Profiles will be updated depending on new American Community Survey or other dependable data sources becoming available. - Multi-Regions Alternative Transportation Meeting: Staff will participate in planning for the annual Multi-Regions Alternative Transportation Social that will feature alternative transportation project updates and new initiatives shared with counterparts across the Roanoke Valley and the New River Valley. - Celebrate Transportation Day: In 2018, the Virginia General Assembly passed HJ59 designating the Thursday before Memorial Day as Celebrate Transportation Day in Virginia.
+Staff may develop and participate in related activities. - Conferences, Webinars, Teleconferences and Seminars: Staff will remain current on broader transportation, land use, and other related planning activities by participating in transportation and planning conferences and meetings for various organizations/groups including but not limited to the Association of Metropolitan Planning Organizations (AMPO), Governor's Transportation Conference, Virginia Chapter of the American Planning Association, Virginia Association of Metropolitan Planning Organizations, and the Virginia Transit Association. - Public Involvement Forum, Fees, Subscriptions or Consulting Services: Staff may need to enlist the services of on-line public involvement forums or other specialized citizen and community-based forums. - RVTPO Marketing: In order to better notify citizens and organizations of the RVTPO's work, marketing the RVTPO's role and work in the community will be conducted via the Regional Commission's newsletters, social media, and other communication methods. - General Public and Stakeholder Involvement Opportunities: Staff may pursue a wide variety of public and stakeholder involvement opportunities not specifically listed in the aforementioned items.
+Staff will also participate in advisory committees and meetings of local groups and organizations (e.g. Age Friendly Community, Transit Passenger Advisory Committee, etc.) as needed to coordinate transportation efforts, obtain input to the metropolitan planning process, and facilitate education among the public about transportation planning.